-Wei Dong, Professor, specializes in design visualization and Asian design.
+Wei Dong, Vilas Distinguished Achievement Professor in Design Studies, specializes in design visualization and Asian design.
 Design visualization refers to the use of both manual and digital media to visualize buildings and their associated interior and exterior spaces.
 Several methods and applications are included in design visualization such as animation, modeling and simulation, and image generation and manipulation.
 Professor Dong is increasingly recognized as a leader in the integration of digital media into the environmental design process to stimulate creativity and improve visualization skills.
 He has published two books on the subject and he is beginning work on a third book.
 In addition, his work combining manual rendering and computer graphics has been included in books by others on rendering.
 His work has also been presented in numerous gallery shows and presentations throughout the United States and internationally as well.
 He has practiced interior design in both the United States and China, and has won several design awards in international IDEC competitions.

 Professor Dong has published three books, three more and a documentary film in progress, twelve blind reviewed exhibitions and nine national solo exhibitions, awarded seven national and international design/art competitions and over fifty national and international conferences and workshops.
 Two of his books have become standards for design visualization courses, and the first has been translated into Spanish, Korean and Chinese.
 He is the recipient of three Professorships, Chancellor’s Distinguished Teaching Award, Emily Mead Baldwin-Bascom Professorship and Vilas Associate Professor Award, in addition to many research grants.